 Interest Rate Risk.
 We are exposed to the impact of interest rate changes through our variable-rate borrowings under the Credit Agreement.
-Under the Wells Fargo and BB&T revolving credit lines of credit, the applicable margins for borrowings at September 30, 2016 were 1.0% and 1.5%, respectively.
+Under the Wells Fargo revolving credit line, the applicable margin for borrowings at September 30, 2017 was 1.0% over LIBOR.
 The applicable margin for such borrowings will be increased in the event that our debt to capitalization ratio as calculated under the Credit Agreement Facilities exceeds a target level.

-The Company did not have any variable or fixed rate debt outstanding at September 30, 2016, so a sensitivity analysis was not performed to determine the impact of hypothetical changes in interest rates on the Company's results of operations and cash flows.
+The Company did not have any variable or fixed rate debt outstanding at September 30, 2017, so a sensitivity analysis was not performed to determine the impact of hypothetical changes in interest rates on the Company's results of operations and cash flows.

 Commodity Price Risk.
 The price and availability of diesel fuel are subject to fluctuations due to changes in the level of global oil production, seasonality, weather, global politics and other market factors.
 Historically, we have been able to recover a significant portion of fuel price increases from our customers in the form of fuel surcharges.
 The price and availability of diesel fuel can be unpredictable as well as the extent to which fuel surcharges can be collected to offset such increases.
-In fiscal 2016 and 2015, a significant portion of fuel costs was covered through fuel surcharges.
+In fiscal 2017 and 2016, a significant portion of fuel costs was recovered through fuel surcharges.